 The Basic Skills Program is an academic intervention program that provides small group instruction, as well as, collaborative teaching in the general education classroom for students who need additional support to meet grade level expectations in reading, written expression, and mathematics.
 This program incorporates a variety of multi-sensory teaching methods and materials to complement classroom instruction.
 Ultimately, the program strives to equip learners with skills and strategies that they can apply independently.
 Student performance and progress are closely monitored and reported to parents.
 Informal assessments and a set of criteria are used to determine entrance and exit from the program.

 English Language Services for English Language Learners (ELL)

-When a student’s English language proficiency is limited because their native language is other than English, the district provide direct instruction to help the student to acquire English and maintain academic performance.
-State testing criteria determine eligibility for this program.
+When a student’s English language proficiency is limited because their native language is other than English, the district provides direct instruction to help the student to acquire English and maintain academic performance.
+State testing criteria determines eligibility for this program.

 Speech and Language Services